hasadna/open-bus-siri-etl/README.md

 ETL processing of SIRI real-time snapshots

+See [our contributing docs](https://github.com/hasadna/open-bus-pipelines/blob/main/CONTRIBUTING.md) if you want to suggest changes to this repository.

 ## Required environment variables

 * `REMOTE_URL_HTTPAUTH`: http auth to download siri snapshots (format: `username:password`)